VB-groupoids and representation theory of Lie groupoids: -groupoids

-Condition 3 is necessary to make sense of Condition 4: the domain of the multiplication maps $(\tilde m, m)$ is $\Gamma^{(2)} \to G^{(2)}$, which we require to be a vector bundle.
-Each fiber of $\Gamma^{(2)} \to G^{(2)}$ has a natural vector space structure thanks to Conditions 1 and 2, so only local trivializability is required to satisfy Condition 3.
-Note that the conditions of Definition \ref{dfn:lgocvb} imply that the identity $(\tilde 1, 1)$ and inverse $(\tilde \iota, \iota)$ maps are morphisms of vector bundles.
+\begin{dfn} A \emph{Lie-groupoid object in the category of vector bundles} is a commutative diagram of Lie groupoids and vector bundles like \eqref{diag:vbg} such that \begin{enumerate} \item $(\tilde s, s)$ is a morphism of vector bundles. \item $(\tilde t, t)$ is a morphism of vector bundles. \item $\Gamma^{(2)} \to G^{(2)}$ is a vector bundle with the natural structure. \item $(\tilde m, m)$ is a morphism of vector bundles. \end{enumerate} \end{dfn} In Definition \ref{dfn:lgocvb}, Condition 3 is necessary to make sense of Condition 4.
+Each fiber of $\Gamma^{(2)} \to G^{(2)}$ has a natural vector space structure thanks to Conditions 1 and 2, so only local trivializability needs to be checked for Condition 3.
+Note that the conditions of Definition \ref{dfn:lgocvb} imply that the identity $(\tilde 1, 1)$ and inverse $(\tilde \iota, \iota)$ maps are also morphisms of vector bundles.

 \begin{dfn} A \emph{vector-bundle object in the category of Lie groupoids} is a commutative diagram of Lie groupoids and vector bundles like \eqref{diag:vbg} such that \begin{enumerate} \item $(\tilde q, q)$ is a morphism of Lie groupoids. \item $\Gamma \bitimes{\tilde q}{\tilde q} \Gamma \arrows E \bitimes{q}{q} E $ is a Lie groupoid with the natural structure. \item The addition maps $( +, +)$ are a morphism of Lie groupoids. \end{enumerate} \end{dfn}